julien-michot/tinyopt/README.md

 ```

+# Dependencies

+We currently only depends on the amazing [Eigen](https://gitlab.com/libeigen/eigen) library, that's it!
+Automatic differentiation is done use Ceres'solver Jet but we cloned and patched it locally so no need to install Ceres.

 # Roadmap

 Here is what is coming up.
 Don't trust too much the versions as I go with the flow.